krsoninikhil/krsoninikhil.github.io/_drafts/2019-02-10-container-ecosystem.md

 ![Container Ecosystem][7] *Source:
  [https://blog.docker.com/2017/08/what-is-containerd-runtime/][8]*

-Docker also provides a cli client `docker` to interact with Docker Engine and what we uses directly on our local systems to manange containers.
+Docker, the company, also provides an end-user cli client `docker` to interact with Docker Engine and what we uses directly on our local systems to manange containers.
 Don't be confused if Docker, containerd and runC all are described as runtimes, they are classified as runtimes but with different scopes.

 If you've reading about these components, you might have came across something called the Moby Project .
-So, earlier Docker used to be a huge piece of software and with time they separated out the major components like `containerd` which can be used and developed independently.
+So, earlier Docker used to be a huge piece of software by Docker, the company and with time they separated out the major components like `containerd` which can be used and developed independently.
 All these components that Docker now uses as upstream along with other tools and framework to assemble them, comes under this [Moby Project][9].
 [This introductory post][12] talks about same in detail.

 Another parallel container project is called `rkt`, which implements whole different approach to manage containers and developed by CoreOS,